 Phone:435-719-2299 Address: Arches National Park PO Box 907, Moab, UT 84532; located five miles north of Moab on US 191 Available activities:

 With over 2,500 natural sandstone arches, Arches National Park feels like a fantasy.
 Many images on postcards from Utah feature wonders from this park.
 In addition to the many arches, there are also hundreds of balancing rocks as well as spires and other fantastic structures.
-Hiking here is a magical experience.
+Exploring the hiking trails here is a magical experience.

 The campground is surrounded by a forest of Utah juniper and pinyon pine, while flowering prickly pear cacti, along with wildflowers and yucca offer a vivid contrast to the red rock desert.
 In addition to the scenic hiking trails, there are also guided tours of the Fiery Furnace as well as an off-road vehicle route.

 Zion National Park Campgrounds

 Phone:435-772-3256 Address: Zion National Park, 1 Zion Park Blvd., State Route 9, Springdale, UT 84767 Available activities:

 Be prepared to be awestruck by the massive sandstone cliffs at Zion National Park.
 Not only is the park filled with beautiful vistas wildlife, and history, and hosts some of the best Utah campgrounds.
 You can learn about the ancient native peoples who lived in this area at the Visitor Center.

 There are opportunities for hiking, biking, swimming, and star gazing.
 If you’re so inclined, you can get a permit to go climbing or canyoneering.
 In addition, the nearby town of Springdale offers entertainment options.